List of airliner shootdown incidents: 2020: Ukraine International Airlines Flight 752

-2020: East African Express Airways Brasilia crash
+2020: African Express Airways Brasilia crash

-On 4 May 2020, an East African Express Airways Embraer EMB 120 Brasilia on an air charter flight carrying pandemic relief supplies crashed on approach to an airstrip in Berdale, Somalia after being fired upon by Ethiopian Ground Forces.
-All on board the aircraft were killed.
+On 4 May 2020, an African Express Airways Embraer EMB 120 Brasilia on an air charter flight carrying pandemic relief supplies crashed on approach to an airstrip in Berdale, Somalia, after being fired upon by Ethiopian Ground Forces.
+All six people on board were killed.
 The incident is under investigation by the Somali government.